scottpiercew/veteran_nexus/README.md

 ### Configuration

-I used these gems to setup TDD/BDD for this app and installed Qt for compiling capybara webkit.
+I used these gems to setup TDD/BDD for this app.

 ```
 group :development, :test do